 - Try eating smaller meals more often (rather than 3 large meals a day), and avoid fatty foods and coffee.

 - Eat when you feel like eating rather than waiting for meal times.

 - Try not to skip meals or go for long periods of time without eating.

 - If possible, ask someone else to prepare meals.

-- Have a range of foods on hand (for example, salty, sweet, crunchy) as your taste may change during the day.
+- Have a range of foods on hand (for example, salty, sweet, crunchy) since your taste may change during the day.

-- Remember to drink plenty of water - six to eight glasses a day is ideal.
+- Remember to drink plenty of water — 6 to 8 glasses a day is ideal.
 Sucking crushed ice may also be helpful.
 Small drinks often may be better than large drinks.

-- If some of the time you cannot manage to drink water you may find dry ginger ale or flat lemonade better.
+- If you can't always manage to drink water, you may find dry ginger ale or flat lemonade better.
 Ginger tea may also be helpful.

 - If you are vomiting a lot, you will need to take extra care to make sure you are drinking enough water.